James Erskine, Lord Grange: Life

 He died in London on 20 January 1754, aged 75 years.

 Family

-He married Rachel Chiesley, daughter of John Chiesley, who infamously murdered George Lockhart, Lord Carnwath in 1689.
+He married Rachel Chiesley, daughter of John Chiesley, who murdered George Lockhart, Lord Carnwath in 1689.
 Rachel was thereafter raised by her uncle Robert Chieslie, Lord Provost of Edinburgh.
-Rachel had inherited a fortune in compensation to her uncles Robert and James who each lost a fortune in the Darien expedition but were posthumously compensated in the Act of Union 1707.
+Rachel had inherited a fortune paid in compensation to her uncles Robert and James who each lost a fortune in the Darien scheme, but who were posthumously compensated in the Act of Union 1707.

-In Fiction
+In fiction

 James Erskine, Lord Grange, features as a character in Andrew Drummond's fantasy novel.
 The Books of the Incarceration of the Lady Grange (2016).